Planning & Performance Manager

 - Contribute to business case preparation & subsequent review of FMs & CAPEX expenditure.

-- Contribute to the Business Segment Extended Leadership Team, improving how we operate across Embedded and GBS teams and our ability to support Business effectiveness and performance
+- Deliver the People agenda; lead on HSSE and E&C, build capability and develop talent, and ensure effective execution of the teams accountabilities

+- Provide clarity of roles and accountabilities for direct reports and work to inspire and motivate your team and the wider organisation to raise the bar on performance

-- Embed the new ways of working, driving collaboration and continuous improvement to enhance performance in the GBS in support of the Business Segment agenda
+- Embed the new ways of working, driving collaboration and continuous improvement to enhance performance in the GBS in support of the Business Strategy

 What You will need to be successful: